eclipse-cyclonedds/cyclonedds/examples/shm_throughput/readme.rst

 Description
 ***********

-The Throughput example allows the measurement of data throughput when receiving samples from a publisher.
+The Throughput example allows the measurement of data throughput when receiving samples from a publisher, with message types that are supported by shared memory.

 Design